corda/corda-docs-portal/content/en/docs/corda-enterprise/3.1/corda-bridge-component.md

 the expected target as specified in the create bridge message using details contained in the network map.
 The links are long lived so as to reduce the setup cost of the P2P messaging.
 In future, there may also be denial-of-service protection measures applied.
-* If the outgoing TLS 1.2 link is created successfully then the bridge opens a consumer on the Artemis out queue.
+* If the outgoing TLS 1.2 link is created successfully, then the bridge opens a consumer on the Artemis out queue.
 The pending messages will then be transferred to the remote destination using AMQP 1.0, with final removal from the out queue only occurring when the remote end fully acknowledges safe message receipt.
 This ensures at least once delivery semantics.
 * Note that at startup of either the node or the bridge, the bridge control protocol resynchronises the bridging state, so that all out queues have an active bridge.

-* Assuming an out queue exists the message can be posted to Artemis and the bridge should eventually deliver this message to the remote system.
+* Assuming an out queue exists, the message can be posted to Artemis and the bridge should eventually deliver this message to the remote system.
-* On receipt of a message acknowledge from Artemis the `StateMachine` can continue flow if it is not awaiting a response i.e. a `send` operation.
+* On receipt of a message acknowledge from Artemis, the `StateMachine` can continue flow if it is not awaiting a response (that is, a `send` operation).
 Otherwise it remains suspended waiting for the reply.
 * The receiving end of the bridge TLS/AMQP 1.0 link might be the Artemis broker of a remote node, but for now we assume it is an enterprise deployment that is using a float process running behind a firewall.
 The receiver will already have confirmed the validity of the TLS originator when it accepted the TLS handshake.
 However, the float does some further basic checking of received messages and their associated headers.
-For instance the message must be targeted at an inbox address and must be below the network parameters defined `maxMessageSize`.
+For instance, the message must be targeted at an inbox address and must be below the network parameters defined `maxMessageSize`.
-* Having passed initial checks on the message the float bundles up the message and originator as a payload to be sent across the DMZ internal firewall.
+* Having passed initial checks on the message, the float bundles up the message and originator as a payload to be sent across the DMZ internal firewall.
 This inbound message path uses a separate AMQP 1.0/TLS control tunnel.
-(N.B.
-This link is initiated from the local master bridge in the trusted zone to the float in the DMZ.
+(Note that this link is initiated from the local master bridge in the trusted zone to the float in the DMZ.
 This allows a simple firewall rule to be configured which blocks any attempts to probe the internal network from the DMZ.)
-Once the message is forwarded the float keeps track of the delivery acknowledgements, so that the original sender will consume the message in the source queue, only on final delivery to the peer inbox.
+Once the message is forwarded, the float keeps track of the delivery acknowledgements, so that the original sender will consume the message in the source queue, only on final delivery to the peer inbox.
 Any disconnections, or problems will send a reject status leading to redelivery from source.
-* The bridge process having now received custody of the message does further checks that the message is good.
+* The bridge process, having now received custody of the message, does further checks that the message is good.
 At the minute the checks are essentially of well formedness of the message and that the source and destination are valid.
 However, future enhancements may include deep inspection of the message payload for CorDapp blacklisting, and other purposes.
 Any problems and the message is acknowledged to prevent further redelivery, logged to audit and dropped.
-* Assuming this is a normal message it is passed onto the Artemis inbox and on acknowledgment of delivery is cascaded back.
-Thus, Artemis acknowledgement, leads to acknowledgement of the tunnel AMQP packet, which acknowledges the AMQP back to the sending bridge and that finally marks the Artemis out queue item as consumed.
+* Assuming this is a normal message, it is passed on to the Artemis inbox and on acknowledgment of delivery, is cascaded back.
+Thus, Artemis acknowledgement leads to acknowledgement of the tunnel AMQP packet, which acknowledges the AMQP back to the sending bridge and that finally marks the Artemis out queue item as consumed.
-To prevent this leading to very slow one after the other message delivery the AMQP channels using sliding window flow control.
+To prevent this leading to very slow, one-after-the-other message delivery, the AMQP channels use sliding window flow control.
 (Currently, a practical default is set internally and the window size is not user configurable.)
-* The `MessagingService` on the peer node will pick up the message from inbox on Artemis, carry out any necessary deduplication.
-This deduplication is needed as the distributed restartable logic of the Corda wire protocol only offers ‘at least once’ delivery guarantees.
+* The `MessagingService` on the peer node will pick up the message from the inbox on Artemis and carry out any necessary deduplication.
+This deduplication is needed as the distributed restartable logic of the Corda wire protocol only offers 'at least once' delivery guarantees.
 The resulting unique messages are then passed to the `StateMachine` so that the remote flow can be woken up.
 * The reply messages use the authenticated originator flag attached by the float to route the replies back to the correct originator.{{< note >}}
-That the message reply path is not via the inbound path, but instead is via a separately validated route from the local bridge to the original node’s float and then on to the original node via Artemis.{{< /note >}}
+The message reply path is not via the inbound path, but instead is via a separately validated route from the local bridge to the original node’s float and then on to the original node via Artemis.{{< /note >}}